 Comprehensive Exams

-Two comprehensive examinations (one written and one either oral or computational) will determine whether the student has the necessary knowledge and skills to undertake dissertation work.
-(Note: A computational exam presents the student with a question that requires analysis of data in order to provide a comprehensive answer.)
-The comprehensive exams must be taken within one year of completion of all coursework (except for dissertation sequence courses).
+Two comprehensive examinations will determine whether the student has the necessary knowledge and skills to undertake dissertation work.
+These examinations must be taken within one year of completion of all coursework (except for dissertation sequence courses).

 Advancement to Candidacy

-Students who pass the comprehensive exams and all core and concentration course requirements advance to candidacy.
-A student must advance to candidacy status before taking the dissertation courses.
+Students who complete all core and concentration course requirements, pass the comprehensive exams, and successfully defend the dissertation proposal can advance to candidacy.
+A student must advance to candidacy status before taking the dissertation credits.

 Dissertation Sequence Courses